ibm-cloud-docs/account/iam-mfatypes.md

 ## ID-based MFA options
 {: #id-based}

-An IAM administrator can enable ID-based MFA for the account or a specific user, and it applies to all account resources.
+As an Administrator on the IAM Identity Service or All IAM Account Management services, you can enable ID-based MFA for the account or a specific user, and it applies to all account resources.
 - You can update the MFA setting for your account by going to **Manage** > **Access (IAM)** > **Settings** > **Authentication** in the {{site.data.keyword.Bluemix}} console.
 If you are a new user, use the ID-based MFA option to ensure that your login is secure.
 For more information, see [Enabling MFA for an account](/docs/account?topic=account-enablemfa#enabling-account).
 - You can update the MFA setting for a specific user in your account by going to **Manage** > **Access (IAM)** > **Users** and clicking the user whose MFA you want to update.
 For more information, see [Enabling MFA for an individual user](/docs/account?topic=account-enablemfa#enabling-user).